 Six of the big islands have resorts and hotels.
 (The seventh, Niihau, is limited to half-day tours, while the eighth, Kahoolawe, is uninhabited.)

 Contact a AAA travel counselor to help you find your slice of paradise.
 When you book with AAA Pleasant Holidays, you get the advantage of our best rate guarantees, promotional add-ons and other benefits exclusive to AAA members.

 Home to the state capital, Honolulu, Oahu is where most of the state’s population lives, works and plays.
 Attractions on the island – which is dubbed the Gathering Place – include shopping in Waikiki, hiking at the Diamond Head State Monument and the historic Iolani Palace.

-This “Pink Palace of the Pacific” has been around since 1927.
-Now celebrating its 90th anniversary, this iconic resort sits on a prime stretch of Waikiki Beach.
+This “Pink Palace of the Pacific,” around since 1927, sits on a prime stretch of Waikiki Beach.
 Built where Queen Ka’ahumanu had her summer palace, Royal Hawaiian has 528 luxury rooms and suites divided between the flamingo-pink Spanish-Moorish original building, bordered by a lush garden with a majestic banyan tree, and a newer 17-story Royal Beach Tower.